 This sucking movement can easily be confused with chewing, even though there is nothing in your baby’s mouth.

-Later on, once breastfeeding is well established, your baby may continue to use the sucking movements as a way to console herself.
-Babies will often chew or suck on anything in order to satisfy the need to suckle.
+Babies will often chew or suck on anything in order to satisfy the need to suckle and self-soothe.
 This is why a lot of babies love pacifiers.

-By three or four months, most infants will have outgrown the sucking reflex.
-They will continue to suck when something is placed in their mouth, but you will not see them sucking on their tongue or sucking the air quite as often.
+They will continue to suck when something is placed in their mouth, but you will not see them sucking on their tongue or chewing with nothing in their mouth quite as often.

-3. Learning To Control Tongue
+4. Learning To Control Tongue

-If you notice your little one chewing on her tongue, it could be that she is simply discovering the tongue in her mouth.
-Babies are constantly discovering new things about their body and how to use it.
+If you notice your little one chewing on her tongue, it could be that she is simply discovering her tongue in her mouth.

 This muscle awareness and coordination that they are learning is a critical part of their development and is essential to beginning solid foods.

-4. Exercising Jaw Muscles
+5. Exercising Jaw Muscles

 After the age of 3-4 months, it may seem like your baby puts everything in her mouth.
-It can be worrisome to parents, but it is actually the key to hitting milestones in oral development.

-Chewing on objects, even the tongue, helps to strengthen the jaw muscles and help them grow to their full potential.
 This plays a major role in determining the need for orthodontic treatment or dealing with oral myofunctional issues later in life.

-5. Mimicking You
+6. Mimicking You

 Babies are like sponges.
 They observe those around them and absorb everything from their environment.